Allocation & subdivision

 - Spring and autumn are the ideal seasons for scrambling, hiking, trekking and exploring the Mediterranean plant species.
 The Pollino high plains and the 'Garden of the Gods' (close to Serra di Crispo) are most beautiful during these periods of flowering.

-- Rock climbers will also find perfect conditon.
-The rock face of the Falconara (5,433ft / 1,656m), for example, offers several interesting climbings routes, with pitches of varying demands and difficulties up to VII+ (UIAA), some of them partly equipped (pitons etc.).
-But also the nearby Timpa di San Lorenzo (5,413ft / 1,652m), Timpa di Porace and Timpa di Cassano hold numerous nice climbing routes in store, up to VI+ (UIAA).
+- Rock climbers will also find perfect conditions.
+The south-west face of the Timpa La Falconara (5,433ft / 1,656m), for example, offers numerous interesting climbings routes, with pitches of varying demands and difficulties up to VII+ (UIAA), some of them partly equipped (pitons covering the crux sections of some of the routes) and with bolted stances.
+Bringing full climbing and safety gear is necessary, though, especially because the quality of the limestone rock varies considerably with short but insidious passages on loose terrain.
+Expect also some harder pitches and several stances not to be equipped at all.
+The same applies to the nearby Timpa di San Lorenzo (5,413ft / 1,652m), Timpa di Porace and Timpa di Cassano, the twin peaks of Monte Sellaro and Monte Panno Bianco and the steep and sunny cliffs of the impressive south and west face of Timpa Pietra di Sant'Angelo which holds numerous demanding climbing routes in store, the latter even pitches with a respectable difficulty up to VIII (UIAA).

-- At Cerchiara di Calabria (only about 13km from San Lorenzo Bellizzi) it is possible to traverse the only Via Ferrata in southern Italy, the 'Ferrata del Caldanello' (also known as the 'Ferrata della Gravina'), extended in 2012, and, in proximity to Civita, the 'Ferrata del Raganello' (or 'Via delle capre'), an exposed path partly equipped with steel cables.
+- At Cerchiara di Calabria (only about 13km from San Lorenzo Bellizzi) it is possible to traverse the only Via Ferrata in southern Italy, the 'Ferrata del Caldanello' (also known as the 'Ferrata della Gravina'), extended in 2012, fully reconditioned and reopened in June 2016.
+There are several access points right at the historic town center.
+Also in proximity to Civita, you can find the so-called 'Ferrata del Raganello' (or 'Via delle capre').
+Actually a extremely narrow and very exposed path high above the Raganello tumultuous torrent, it is only partly equipped with steel cables.
+Caution: The actual path is an impasse.
+Without full climbing equipment you will not be able (nor wanting) to continue and will have to return on your own tracks, i.d. you will have to make the path twice.

-- Rafting tours and related activities are also possible on the Lao River (valley of the Mercure), in proximity to the Calabrian village Laino Borgo and the evocative ghost town of Laino Castello Vecchio.
+- Rafting tours and related activities are also possible on the Lao River (Pellegrino massif, valley of the Mercure), in proximity to the Calabrian village Laino Borgo and the evocative ghost town of Laino Castello Vecchio or the village Papasidero.

 - Other parts of the Pollino massif, however, may hold several meters of snow for months.
-Alpin skiing is definitely an option.
+Alpine skiing is definitely an option, especially on the north-west flank of Monte Pollino or from Serra della Ciavole towards the central high plains.

 - Standard mountaineering gear (ice axe, crampons etc.) will be required for the winter ascend to the highest peaks of this range.
-Interesting routes can be found, for instance, on the steep and severe east face of Serra delle Ciavole, the snowy gullies of the west and nord face of Monte Pollino or the icy rock chutes of the south face of Serra Dolcedorme.
-Also the narrow and corniced ridge of Serra del Prete will make an iteresting destination, with lots of snow.
-Snowshoes are usefull for the approach and traversing the high plains.
+Interesting routes can be found, for instance, on the steep and severe east face of Serra delle Ciavole (after a very long and tiresome approach, though), the snowy or iced gullies of the west and north face of Monte Pollino or around the icy rock chutes of the south face of Serra Dolcedorme.
+Also the narrow and corniced ridge of Serra del Prete will make an interesting destination, with lots of snow.
+Snowshoes are useful for the approach and traversing the high plains.
+With little snow, or very late in the season, try the shaded northface of Monte Pollino, as some of the winter routes may still hold hard snow or ice that will make for a fine climb.

 |No.||mountain||height||recommended trailhead(s) ||details / related SP page|